Prepaid Credit Cards

 The defendants are financial service providers that issue pre-paid payment cards.
 The defendants imposed a series of fees that the plaintiff alleges are illegal and unenforceable.
 In addition, the defendants imposed expiry dates, after which balances are seized.
 The plaintiff alleges that these practices are also illegal.

-The case has been certified by the Court as a class action.
+The case has been certified by the Court as a class action, and the Court has approved a settlement between the plaintiff and defendants.

 You are automatically included in the class if you had a prepaid card from the defendants between 2012 and 2014.